TIBCOSoftware/snappydata/docs/migration/migration-0.8-0.9.md

-# Instruction for Migrating from SnappyData 0.8-0.9
+# Migrating from Version 0.8 to Version 0.9

 !!!
 Note
 	Upgrade of on-disk data files is not supported for this release.
 This document only contains instructions for users migrating from SnappyData 0.8 to SnappyData 0.9.
 After you have re-configured your cluster, you must reload your data into SnappyData tables.